theowl337/GreenStack/README.md

 # GreenStack
-Greanstack is a smart solution for watering potted plants.
+Greenstack is a smart solution for watering potted plants.

 # Details
 Greenstack is based on the design of a hanging basket for potted plants.